Best practices and the future of confirmed action

 Confirmations aren’t always needed, and can actually increase mistakes.
-If a user is bombarded with confirmations for every action, they will disregard it.
+If a user is bombarded with confirmation for every action, they will disregard it.
 Confirmations shouldn’t be used for actions that are easily reversed or inconsequential.

 - Present the action as a question in the header

 2. Explain the outcome of the action in the body

 3. Restate the action in the confirmation button

 - Ambiguous questions like “Are you sure?”

 - Yes/No actions